Abstract Submission Guidelines

 - Acceptable video file formats are .mov and .mp4.

 - An aspect ratio of 16:9 or 4:3 is required for all video submissions.

 The corresponding author for each abstract will be notified of the status of their abstracts via e-mail by December 31, 2019.
 It is the responsibility of the corresponding author to notify the rest of the team.

 Authors of accepted abstracts in the Plenary and Scientific sessions are encouraged to submit a manuscript for publication in the APSA edition of the Journal of Pediatric Surgery via the regular APSA channels.
-Video abstracts and posters are not eligible for manuscript submission.
+Video abstracts and posters, except those identified as candidates for the Quality Award, are not eligible for manuscript submission.
 Additional information will be provided in February 2020.